U-Motion: Learned Point Cloud Video Compression with U-Structured Temporal Context Generation: Related Work

 \subsection{Learning-Based Point Cloud Video Compression}

 Early research on learning-based point cloud compression focuses on static point clouds~\cite{wang2021multiscale,wang2022sparse,fang20223dac,zhang2023yoga,fu2022octattention}.
-Wang \textit{et al.}~\cite{wang2021multiscale} first propose to use sparse convolution~\cite{choy20194d} to compress voxelized point clouds, and propose a multiscale architecture, as well as a local auto-regressive architecture SOPA~\cite{wang2022sparse} for lossless compression.
+Wang \textit{et al.}~\cite{wang2021multiscale} first propose to use sparse convolution~\cite{choy20194d} to compress voxelized point clouds, and propose a multiscale architecture, as well as a local auto-regressive architecture SOPA~\cite{wang2022sparse} for lossless geometry compression.
 To further exploit the temporal redundancy in point cloud video, some methods adopt temporal convolution for inter prediction.
 Anique \textit{et al.}~\cite{akhtar2024inter} design a predictor for geometry compression, which compensates and compresses the current frame's latent representation based on its reference neighbors.
 Wang \textit{et al.} introduce Unicorn~\cite{wang2024versatile1,wang2024versatile2}, a unified architecture that integrates geometry \& attributes, static \& dynamic compression, using context compensation and multiscale motion compensation.
-The temporal compensation is obtained through sparse convolution on the voxels in the previous frame, known as target convolution.
-However, both Unicorn and Anique \textit{et al.}'s method lack explicit motion estimation, leading to sub-optimal temporal prediction.
+The motion compensation is obtained through sparse convolution on the nearby voxels in the previous frame, known as target convolution.
+However, both Unicorn and Anique \textit{et al.} lack explicit motion estimation, leading to sub-optimal temporal prediction.
 On the contrary, Fan \textit{et al.} propose D-DPCC~\cite{ijcai2022p126} with an end-to-end learning-based motion estimation and motion compensation (ME/MC) module.
 Xia \textit{et al.}~\cite{xia2023learning} further propose a two-layer ME/MC architecture for coarse-to-fine motion compensation.
+Jiang \textit{et al.}~\cite{jiang2023end} introduces multiscale motion estimation, where finer-scale's motion estimation uses coarser scale's estimated motion as base motion.
 However, the above ME/MC-based methods are developed only for point cloud video geometry.
 In addition, their lack of a hierarchical inter- and intra-prediction structure leads to inferior coding efficiency compared to Unicorn-Geometry.